-Citizens of European Union (EU) and European Economic Area (EEA) countries – Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Germany, Greece, Finland, France, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, The Netherlands, United Kingdom - or Switzerland are required to have only a valid passport or an ID card as a travel document when entering Estonian territory.
+Citizens of European Union (EU) and European Economic Area (EEA) countries – Austria, Belgium, Bulgaria, Cyprus, Croatia, Czech Republic, Denmark, Estonia, Germany, Greece, Finland, France, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, The Netherlands, United Kingdom and Switzerland – are required to have only a valid passport or an ID card as a travel document when entering Estonian territory.

-Persons who need to apply for a visa to enter Estonia (Schengen territory) should consider that:
+Persons wishing to apply for a visa to enter Estonia (Schengen area) should consider that:

-the passport must be valid at least three months after the expiration of the requested visa period
+travel document must be valid at least three months after the expiration of the requested visa period;

-the passport must be issued within the previous 10 years
+travel document must be issued within the previous 10 years;

-the passport must contain at least two blank pages
+travel document must contain at least two blank pages;

-children 7 to 15 years of age, if entered into a parent's passport, must have his/her photo in the parents' passport.
-Children under the age of 7, if entered into a parent's passport, need not have a photo in the parent's passport.
+a child 7–15 years of age, sharing the parent's passport, must have his/her photo in the parents' passport.
+Children under the age of 7, if entered into a parent's passport, do not need to have a photo in the parent's passport.

-Failure to meet these requirements will result in the visa application being considered incomplete and it will not be processed.
+Failure to meet these requirements will result that the visa application is considered incomplete and cannot be processed.